ktonon/two-medium-model/README.md

-When you add together the contribution from every direction: light from near sources, partially redshifted; light from further sources, heavily redshifted; and light from extremely distant sources, redshifted almost to nothing---you end up with a smooth background made of the **accumulated leftovers** of all waves that have lost most of their energy.
+When you add together the contribution from every direction: light from near sources, partially redshifted; light from further sources, heavily redshifted; and light from extremely distant sources, redshifted almost to nothing—you end up with a smooth background made of the **accumulated leftovers** of all waves that have lost most of their energy.
 Because this energy-loss process acts the same on all wavelengths and happens uniformly throughout space, the combined